l30nard0/mif/demos/demo1/readme.txt

 <<<<
 Although Client from Figure 1 have single interface, availability of PvDs from routers R1 and R2 can simulate presence or absence of Wi-Fi signal.
 S1 and S2 represent services on Internet.
-Although S1 is reachable only through R1 and S2 only through S2 this part of network is behind routers and "irrelevant" for Client.
-In similar network setup, S1 (and/or S2) could be connected to both R1 and R2.
-Then simulation will be more like in presented example even on "Internet" side.
+For this test network from Figure 1 should be modified so that VMnet3 and VMnet4 are the same network (VMnet3).

                                            .....................
                                            :                   :
                         ...................................... :
-                        : PVD1 +------+    :        +------+ : :
+                        : PvD1 +------+    :        +------+ : :
              (Wi-Fi) +-------o-+  R1  +-o----+----o-+  S1  | : :
                      |  :      +------+    : |      +------+ : :
         +--------+   |  :..................:.|...............: :